 GET MORE #GR8THINKING: Check Out Our Campus Recruiting Playbook

 #1.
 Note current awareness levels of your organization at the schools where you’ll be participating in a virtual career fair this year.

-For many employers, virtual recruiting fairs offer the opportunity to expand the schools they recruit from as travel is no longer a factor.
+For many employers, virtual recruiting career fairs offer the opportunity to expand the schools they recruit from as travel is no longer a factor.
 This is a good thing as a broader selection of schools can diversify talent pipelines and lead to improved hiring overall.
 But it also means that students may not be aware of your organization and why they should want to work there since they’ve never engaged with you on campus before.

 You shouldn’t view lack of awareness as a roadblock but rather an aspect to consider as it will inform both your strategy and your communications to students.
 For example, you may decide to participate in or create your own virtual event that is specific to a department or field of study at schools you are new to instead of participating in the general virtual career fair, where there’s more competition for attendees’ attention.